-Complication rates with abortion (serious complications in < 1%; mortality in < 1 in 100,000) are higher than those with contraception; however, rates are 14 times lower than those after delivery of a full-term infant, and rates have decreased in the last few decades.
+Complication are rare with legal abortion (serious complications in < 1%; mortality in < 1 in 100,000).
 Complication rates increase as gestational age increases.
+Overall complications are higher than those with contraception; however, rates are 14 times lower than those after delivery of a full-term infant, and rates have decreased in the last few decades.

 Psychologic complications do not typically occur but may occur in women who

-About 40% of unintended pregnancies are terminated by elective abortion.
+About 40% of unintended pregnancies end in induced abortion.

-Common methods for abortion are instrumental evacuation through the vagina or medical induction (to induce uterine contractions).
+Common methods for abortion are instrumental evacuation of the uterus after cervical dilation or medication abortion (to induce uterine contractions).

-Before abortion is done, confirm that the woman is pregnant, and if so, determine gestational age based on history and physical examination and/or ultrasonography.
+Before doing an abortion, confirm that the woman is pregnant, and if so, determine gestational age based on history and physical examination and/or ultrasonography.

-For instrumental evacuation, usually use D & C at < 14 wk gestation and D & E at 14 to 24 wk, sometimes preceded by cervical dilation using misoprostol or osmotic dilators (eg, laminaria).
+For instrumental evacuation, usually use suction D & C at < 14 weeks gestation and D & E at 14 to 24 weeks, preceded by cervical dilation using misoprostol or osmotic dilators (eg, laminaria).

-For medical induction, give mifepristone, followed by misoprostol at < 9 wk gestation; after 15 wk gestation, pretreat with mifepristone, then give a prostaglandin (eg, dinoprostone vaginally, misoprostol vaginally and buccally, prostaglandin F 2α IM), or misoprostol vaginally.
+For medical induction at < 11 weeks gestation, give mifepristone, followed by misoprostol; after 15 weeks gestation, pretreat with mifepristone, then give a prostaglandin (eg, dinoprostone vaginally, misoprostol vaginally and buccally, prostaglandin F2-alpha IM, or misoprostol vaginally).